jadonvanyo/resi.ai/README.md

 When accessing this route using "GET" the page will render a template with the register input boxes.

+#### Tailor Cover Letter
+This route allows the user to create a partial or complete cover letter tailored to a job description.

+When accessed using "POST", the route will check that the user has entered a previous/current job title, target company, target job title, job description and resume that fall within certain length requirements.
+Next, it will lookup the user's OpenAI API Key in the database and determine whether the user wanted to generate a full or partial cover letter.
+If the user wanted a full cover letter, it will call the `get_tailored_cover_letter_full` function, and else, it will call the `get_tailored_cover_letter_partial`.

+A cover letter name is then generated using the target company and target job title.
+This name, along with the target job title, target company, tailored cover letter, and date and time that the cover letter was generated, are stored in the history database for the user.
+If there are already 5 documents stored for that particular user, the oldest document is overwritten with the resume that has just been generated.

+Finally, the tailored cover letter is converted to HTML using the `markdown` function and sent to the JavaScript in the front end to dynamically insert into the web page.

 ### helper.py:
 This is the helper file where all helpful functions for app.py are stored.
 This file contains the following functions: